top of page

 Student Seders

-A high energy seder at the exclusive Quadrangle Club, lots of small discussions, and moving at a good pace.
+A high energy seder at the Ida Noyes Hall, lots of small discussions, and moving at a good pace.

 Crispy hand baked matzah, sparkling wine, delicious brisket and mouthwatering desserts.